-Local funds account for approximately 65% of PCBDD’s operating revenue comes from local funding sources.
+The majority of PCBDD’s operating revenue comes from local funding sources.
 Property tax levies supported by Perry County voters provide the majority of our local funding and are PCBDD’s single largest revenue source.
-These funds can be used to support all programs and services.
-TANF funds are provided by Perry County Department of Job & Family Services, is another local funding source.
-It is used to support children’s programs, like The Academy for Leadership Abilities®, summer camp and home-based services for children and their families.
+Levy funding can be used to support all programs and services.
+TANF, provided by Perry County Department of Job & Family Services, is another local funding source.
+It is used to support children’s programs, like The Academy for Leadership Abilities®, summer camp, and home-based services for children and their families.

-Federal funds primarily come from Medicaid programs and are PCBDD’s second largest funding source.
-Like state funds, the use of Medicaid funds is governed by various rules and regulations.
+Federal funding primarily comes from Medicaid programs and is PCBDD’s second largest funding source.
+The use of Medicaid funds is also governed by various rules and regulations.

 The Perry County Board of Developmental Disabilities strives for the best stewardship of our resources to ensure long-term sustainability of programs and services that will allow us to promote abilities and enrich lives of Perry County residents for years to come.